Low-alcohol beer: Pros and cons

 Positive features of non-alcoholic brews include the ability to drive after consuming several drinks, the reduction in alcohol-related illness, and fewer severe hangover symptoms.
 Low-alcohol and alcohol-free beers are usually lower in calories than equivalent full-strength beers.

+Many alcohol free beers are labelled as isotonic, leading some to support the consumption of these drinks after exercise, especially intense cardio sessions.
+However, given the sodium levels are not sufficiently high to replenish what may be lost through sweat, experts advise caution in advertising this as a recovery drink.

 Some common complaints about non-alcoholic brews include a loss of flavor, addition of one step in the brewing process, sugary taste, and a shorter shelf life.
 There are also legal implications.
 Some state governments, e.g. Pennsylvania, prohibit the sale of non-alcoholic beers to persons under the age of 21.
 A study conducted by the department of psychology at Indiana University said, "Because non-alcoholic beer provides sensory cues that simulate alcoholic beer, this beverage may be more effective than other placebos in contributing to a credible manipulation of expectancies to receive alcohol", making people feel "drunk" when physically they are not.

 There is little to no research on consequences of drinking such products in pregnancy, but as they may contain trace amounts of alcohol, in rare cases even higher than 1% (despite labelling as 0%), one paper advises against drinking this type of non-alcoholic beverage during pregnancy.